List of most valuable brands

 The following article lists the most valuable corporate brands in the world according to different estimates by Kantar Group, Interbrand, Brand Finance and Forbes.
 Factors that influence brand value are sales, market share, market capitalization, awareness of a brand, products, popularity, image, etc. Readers should note that lists like this, while informative, are somewhat subjective, as no single metric exists for determining valuation for brands.

-Kantar list (2022)
+Kantar Top World brand list (2025)

-The 10 most valuable company brands in 2022 according to Kantar.
+The 10 most valuable corporate brands in 2025 according to Kantar.

-Interbrand list (2022)
+Interbrand list (2024)

-The 10 most valuable company brands in 2021 according to Interbrand.
+The 10 most valuable corporate brands in 2024 according to Interbrand.

-Brand Finance list (2022)
+Brand Finance list (2025)

-The 10 most valuable company brands in 2022 according to Brand Finance.
+The 10 most valuable corporate brands in 2025 according to Brand Finance.

 Forbes list (2020)

-The 10 most valuable company brands in 2020 according to Forbes magazine.
+The 10 most valuable corporate brands in 2020 according to Forbes magazine.

 Most valuable brands over time

 Top 10 since 2007 (Kantar)

 The 10 most valuable brands every year since 2007 according to Kantar.

 2000 (Interbrand)

-The 20 most valuable company brands in 2000 according to Interbrand.
+The 10 most valuable company brands in 2000 according to Interbrand.